12 Main Causes Of Knee Pain In Teens, Its Symptoms & Treatment

 Symptoms And Signs Of Teenage Knee Pain

-The location of the pain may vary depending on the underlying cause.
+The location of the knee pain in children may vary depending on the underlying cause.
 Some children may have anterior knee pain, while others may have posterior knee pain.
 The following signs and symptoms can be associated with knee pain in most teens (1).

 • Pain intensity increases over time